 - To what extent does each vendor deliver innovative ideas and continuous improvement?

 - Are there any vendors that you rely on for systems and processes?

-Armed with answers to the above questions, you have enough information to start the segmentation.
+Armed with answers to the above questions, you have enough information to start the vendor segmentation.
 At the simplest level, the Deloitte priority model can help to classify three groups of suppliers, based on business criticality.

 - Priority 1 would include a small number of strategic vendors